A look back at the stars in movies, TV, music and sports we lost this year

 Motörhead guitarist “Fast” Eddie Clarke died on Jan.
 10 at the age of 67 after being admitted to the hospital for pneumonia.
 He was the last living member of the band's 1976-1982 lineup.

-Dolores O’Riordan, lead singer for Irish rock group The Cranberries, known for hits like "Linger," "Dreams" and "Zombie," died on Jan.
+The lead singer of Irish rock group The Cranberries, known for hits like "Linger," "Dreams" and "Zombie," died on Jan.
 15 at age 46.
 She died suddenly while recording in London.

 New Line Cinema